-The North Texas Master Naturalists are hosting an Open House at Rogers Wildlife Rehabilitation Center on May 18.
+The North Texas Master Naturalists are hosting an open house at Rogers Wildlife Rehabilitation Center on June 1 after a rainout earlier this month.
 Photo courtesy of Rogers Wildlife Rehabilitation Center.

 Owls recupperating at Rogers Wildlife Center.
 Photo by Chris Jackson.